ethereum/dapp-styles/README.md

 #### Menus

-To add a header or aside menu just add the follwowing structure to your `.dapp-header` or `dapp-aside`:
+To add a header or aside menu just add the follwowing structure to your `.dapp-header` or `dapp-aside` container:

 ```html
 <nav>